michellab/a3fe/docs/getting_started.rst

     for leg in calc.legs:
         print(f"Total GPU hours for leg {leg.leg_type}: {leg.tot_gpu_time:.0f}")

-EnsEquil Design
+a3fe Design
 ***************
-EnsEquil stores and manipulates simulations based on a heirarchy of "simulation runners".
+a3fe stores and manipulates simulations based on a heirarchy of "simulation runners".
 Each simulation runner is responsible for manipulating a set of "sub simulation runners".
 For example, ``Calculation`` objects hold and manipulate two ``Leg`` objects (bound and free), and ``Leg`` objects hold and manipulate ``Stage`` objects.
 The ``Stage`` objects for first leg can be accessed through some Calculation instance ``calc`` with ``calc.legs[0].stages``.
 All simulation